 How does the Carmichael Complex impact the NC State student experience?

 - As the home of University Recreation and Health and Exercise Studies, the Carmichael Complex sees more than 1.2 million visits annually.

 - In 2017-18, 81% of undergraduates and 58% of graduate students used the complex.

-- Employing more than 800 students, University Recreation is one of the largest employer of students on-campus with more than $1.4 million dollars of student fees returned to students via wages annually
+- Employing more than 650 students, University Recreation is one of the largest employer of students on-campus with more than $1.4 million dollars of student fees returned to students via wages annually.

 - Studies continue to show participation in university recreation and wellness centers is linked to student success, satisfaction, recruitment and retention.

-Carmichael Addition & Renovation Project in the Press
+Carmichael Addition and Renovation Project in the Press

 The Technician, October 6, 2015 | Carmichael Gym fee doesn’t go the distance